lucagrementieri/tfkeras-template/README.md

 #### Examples

-The test of the model is performed specifying the model checkpoint to be evaluated and the path to a sample, for example:
+The test of the model is performed specifying a model checkpoint and the path to an input file.
+For example:
 ```
-python3 cli.py test \
+python3 -m tfkeras_template test  \
-    runs/<secfromepochs>/checkpoints/model-<epoch>-<metric>.ckpt \
+    ./runs/000000-symbolic/checkpoints/checkpoint-10-0.10 \
-    data/test/<sample>.pt
+    data/test/test_000.npy
 ```

+If the checkpoint refers to a model defined imperatively, it is necessary to use the flag `--imparative` to load it correctly.

 For more details on the usage you can access the help page with the command
 ```
-python3 cli.py test --help
+python3 -m tfkeras_template test --help
 ```

-## Performances

-The model converges to perfect predictions using default parameters.

 ## Deployment